cyberuna/AI-Starter-Kit-OnFHIR/Chapter1-Synthea/ReadMe.md

 Synthea generates HL7 FHIR records using the HAPI FHIR library to generate a FHIR Bundle for [these](https://github.com/synthetichealth/synthea/wiki/HL7-FHIR) FHIR Resources.
 More on Synthea [here](https://github.com/synthetichealth/synthea).

 By default, Synthea contains publicly available demographic data obtained from the US Census Bureau.
 The data was post-processed to create population input data for every place (town and city) in the United States.
 This post-processed data can be used with Synthea to generate representative populations.
 (County + SubCounty + Education + Income).
+See https://github.com/synthetichealth/synthea/wiki/Default-Demographic-Data for details.

 ## Prerequisites
 * Java 1.8 (select JDK, not JRE install)